NenoxAG/NenoxAG/README.md

 #### My Projects 🗄️

-Currently i don't have many public projects.
+Currently i only have some small public projects.
 Maybe that will change in the future but who knows. 🤔

 #### My Stats 📈